 They are typically used in home markets to sell a select few number of home based airlines.

-These are mainly used by LCCs to connect to Online Travel Agencies, but some airlines also use direct connect in their strategy to offer content direct to corporate booking tools, agency portals and metasearchers.
+Today this channel is mainly used by LCCs to connect to Online Travel Agencies, but network airlines have also started to use it in their strategy to offer content directly to a range of travel agencies and other third parties such as metasearch engines and corporate booking tools.

 Clearly each airline has its own strategy and approach to distribution.
 Boundaries between the channels are becoming more and more blurred from a systems perspective.